rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 Not a good thing if you're trying to plan for disaster recovery.

-To make sure the database files are copied cleanly you can shut the MySQL server down entirely before the copy.
+To make sure the database files are copied cleanly you can shut the MariaDB server down entirely before the copy.
 That's safe but isn't always ideal.

 Another approach you can take is to lock the database as read-only for